 This course involves a discussion of contemporary professional nursing issues and trends.
-Students will examine legal, economic, political, cultural and ethical issues that act as stressors on the professional nurse, nursing practice and the delivery of nursing care within the current healthcare delivery system Pre: NURS 3226, 4316, and 4003.
+Students will examine legal, economic, political, cultural and ethical issues that act as stressors on the professional nurse, nursing practice and the delivery of nursing care within the current healthcare delivery system Pre: NURS 3226, 4316, and 4003, or by permission of faculty.